kxt5258/pywatch/README.md

-# sudo pip install pyinotify
+# DEPENDENCY: sudo pip install pyinotify
 # USAGE: python pywatch.py <DIR_TO_WATCH>
 # If you want to run in background, append & at the end of command